CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 #### inv.bmc (ipmi)

-Details for single-hosts bmc, used for LOM of the host machine.
+Details for single-hosts bmc, used for lights-out management (LOM) of the host machine.

 NOTE: Only IPMI is supported at this time.